awslabs/kubeflow-manifests/docs/component-guides/notebooks.md

 * Use EFS and FSx to share data and models across nodes.
 * USE EFS and FSx for dynamic volume sizing.

-Use [AWS-optimized Kubeflow Notebook servers](/docs/component-guides/notebook-servers/) to quickly get started with a range of framework, library, and hardware options.

 ## AWS-optimized Kubeflow Notebook servers

 Use AWS-optimized Kubeflow Notebook server images to quickly get started with a range of framework, library, and hardware options.
 These images are based on [AWS Deep Learning Containers](https://docs.aws.amazon.com/deep-learning-containers/latest/devguide/what-is-dlc.html).